katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.9.rst

         auth_pass: cisco

-Change your playbooks to the connection types ``network_cli`` and ``netconf`` using standard Ansible connection properties, and setting those properties in inventory by group.
+Change your playbooks to the connection types ``network_cli`` and ``netconf`` using standard Assible connection properties, and setting those properties in inventory by group.
 As you update your playbooks and inventory files, you can easily make the change to ``become`` for privilege escalation (on platforms that support it).
 For more information, see the :ref:`using become with network modules<become_network>` guide and the :ref:`platform documentation<platform_options>`.